-Phonics is given a high priority with daily phonic sessions taking place throughout the Academy, following the Letters and Sounds approach.
-A wide range of activities embeds children's learning as they move through the six phases.
+Phonics is given a high priority with daily phonic sessions taking place throughout the Academy, following the Twinkl Phonics approach.
+A wide range of activities embeds children's learning as they move through the six levels.
 Teaching staff use a wide range of stimuli, including interactive activities such as Phonics Play.
 In Year 1 the children complete the statutory phonic screening check and those who do not pass at this stage are supported through additional interventions in Year 2 ready to take the check again.

 The Academy follows the National curriculum programme of study through the 'Talk for Writing' approach.
 This starts by enjoying and sharing stories which children learn to re-tell with expression and actions; our story maps are sent home so children can share their stories with their families.
 This stage is called imitation - by developing sentence structures orally, the principle idea is that they will then apply these structures to their writing.
 The next stage is Innovation, where children adapt a story structure and make changes in a supportive and structured approach.
 Finally, the Invention stage is where children use all the skills they have learnt to write an independent piece.
 There is freedom to draw upon new ideas or 'hug closely' to the shared text they know.
 The Fiction and Non-Fiction units are detailed on the overview document below.

 Writing opportunities are planned for across the curriculum and not just in an English lesson, so that children can put their English skills into action via a wide range of opportunities.

 Children in Year 1 complete two handwriting lessons a week in the Autumn Term and one a week for the remainder of the year.
 In Year 2 , one handwriting lesson takes place every week; the session is usually linked to spelling, grammar or phonic teaching points.

 If you would like to access further information and support your child with their phonics, please click on the stars above.
 Always ask your child's teacher, if you are unsure of which level to access.

 Please click here to view our English Policy